sjdv1982/seamless/seamless-towards-02.md

  with computations that require a random seed (just change the seed).
 And of course, all computations must be either local or from trusted service servers, not from the scientists themselves.

+UPDATE: for durability 1+, make a "requirement repo" that can automatically convert a list of requirement (e.g. a list of Python modules) to a list of version-stamped packages (pip, nix, apt).
+RPBS will a) be a mirror and b) snapshot package versions every month.
+Example: capability "numpy" + Nov 27 2018 => pip package numpy-1.15.4 (the state of PyPI on Nov 01 2018, i.e. "RPBS-Linux 18.11")
+ Different capabilities can be combined and made into a Docker image using docker2repo/binder.

 ##/UPDATE of UPDATE
 (after this, text may be outdated)